 Instead of Garlic, Ginger, both fresh and dried, also posses strong antimicrobial, warming and diffusive properties.
 Other spicy herbs such as Cayenne also help to loosen phlegm and warm up the body with enhanced circulation.

 Instead of Marshmallow, Slippery Elm is used in a similar way and for similar purposes.
-In you can’t find that, then Linden is good, and if you’re thinking “I’ve never heard of these!” then just know that if you have flaxseeds, chia seeds or even oatmeal, then the slime of them can suffice (if prepared as to access their slime, ex. making and consuming flax “gel” instead of just eating dries flax).
+In you can’t find that, then Linden is good, and if you’re thinking “I’ve never heard of these!” then just know that if you have flaxseeds or chia seeds, then the slime of them can suffice (if prepared as to access their slime, ex. making and consuming flax “gel” instead of just eating dries flax).

 Cinnamon – Another underrated herb, classic cinnamon possesses warming, moistening and mild anti-microbial properties.
 Personally I find this herb to be delicious and relish adding the powder onto fruits (especially apple), in desserts, over coffee or into Chai tea (yes, even though Chai often already has Cinnamon).
 It can also help to sweeten up an herbal formulas with some of the more bitter tasting herbs listed above